Please also see the SGPS website for information about unviersity-wide funding opportunities.

 Arcangelo Rea Family Foundation Graduate Scholarship: This is intended for exceptional students involved in Faculty of Science research concerned with environmental issues, with preference being given to Earth Science students.
-Value is currently up to 2 awards @ $2000 each per year.
-This award may be held by MSc students for up to two years, and by PhD students for up to four years.
+Value is currently one $3000 award per year.
 Application is by letter of nomination from the Graduate Chair.
 Potential applicants must contact the Graduate Chair by 1st February each year.

 Robert & Ruth Lumsden Graduate Fellowship in Earth Science: Four fellowships have been made possible through a bequest from the late Ruth V. Lumsden and Robert O. Lumsden.
 Each fellowship is valued at $1,000 and all graduate students in programs of Departments in the Faculty of Science are eligible for consideration.
 Eligibility is based on academic excellence and performance in graduate research.
 The weighting criteria in these areas will be the same as that used in applying for a PGS-D Fellowship and the same dossier used for that process must be submitted for consideration for one of these fellowships.
 Departments may also consider nominating exceptional international students for a fellowship and in such a case the same type of dossier would need to be prepared.
 Nominees must be registered in a Ph.D. program and must have completed at least two years of study in any graduate program at UWO.
 A selection committee will be established within the Dean’s Office and will select the top applicants among those nominated by departments.
 One of the four fellowships is specifically reserved for the Department of Earth Sciences but the remaining three have no restrictions.